Who Should be the Token Service Provider?

-EMVCo, the global standards body, has clearly defined a list of candidates within its tokenization specifications.
-These include:
+EMVCo, the global technical body, has clearly defined a list of candidates who can register as a TSP:

 Issuers are in pole position to deliver the best security, control and tailored use of tokenization to meet their own strategy, regardless of which international or national payment brands they issue cards for.
-By becoming their own TSP, issuers can reduce long term costs by avoiding the tokenization and de-tokenization fees imposed by the payment schemes, in addition to saving on ‘on-us’ transactions.
-From a commercial perspective, issuers can retain their privacy and competitive edge as there is no need to relinquish control of valuable intellectual property or customer payment behavior data.
-Finally, being a TSP allows issuers to take control of their long term strategy and expand to multiple use cases to adapt to evolving market demands.
+By becoming their own TSP, issuers can reduce long term costs by avoiding the tokenization and de-tokenization fees imposed by the payment schemes, in addition to saving ‘on-us’ transactions.
+Being a TSP allows issuers to take control of their long-term strategy and expand to multiple use cases to adapt to evolving market demands.

 Processors can offer tokenization as part of a bundle of processing services for multiple issuers.
-Issuers may find this is a cost effective way to process tokenized transactions.
+Issuers may find this is a cost-effective way to process tokenized transactions.
 Equally, an issuer processor might be large enough to enable some scale-dependent interfaces, such as the provisioning interface to one or more ‘OEM Pay’ wallets.
-Most issuer processors provide a single point, or at least a reduced number of points, of integration for an issuer supporting multiple payment brands.
-They may also provide stand-in and other related transactional and customer services for the issuer.

 Of course, the manner in which an issuer chooses to implement tokenization is dependent on its existing policy in terms of in-house versus outsourcing, as well as wider commercial considerations.
-The benefits of becoming a TSP, however, are clear, in that it offers issuers lower long term costs, the ability to maintain independence and the flexibility to adapt and expand their overall business strategy.
+The benefits of becoming a TSP, however, are that it has the potential to offer issuers lower long-term costs, the ability to maintain independence and the flexibility to adapt and expand their overall business strategy.